epigen/open_pipelines/pipelines/atacseq.md

 #### FRiP

 One of the most used measures of signal-to-noise ratio in an ATAC-seq library is the fraction of reads in peaks (FRiP).
-This is simply the fraction of filtered reads that is overlapping peaks (from the own sample) over all filtered reads.
+This is simply the fraction of filtered reads that is overlapping peaks (from the own sample or from an oracle region list) over all filtered reads.
 For a more complete description and reasoning behind this metric see [Landt et al 2012](https://dx.doi.org/doi:10.1101/gr.136184.111).
-A file holding the number of reads overlapping peaks will be output in the sample's root directory and the actual FRiP value will be reported in the statistics.
+Files holding the number of reads overlapping peaks will be output in the sample's root directory and the actual FRiP value(s) will be reported in the statistics.
+This is calculated from an oracle peak regions (e.g. Ensembl regulatory build annotations) if provide in the pipeline's configuration file.

 #### Cross-correlation enrichment